-At the previous AGM of the Company held on 14 September 2021, the Company has conducted its second fully virtual AGM and all the Directors were present remotely as well as the External Auditors and shareholders also participated the meeting remotely.
+At the previous AGM of the Company held on 30 August 2022, the Company has conducted its AGM fully virtual and all the Directors, the External Auditors and shareholders participated the meeting remotely.

-In line with good corporate governance practice, YLI had issued the Notice of its 26th Annual General Meeting ("AGM") and Annual Report to the shareholders more than 28 days before the AGM.
+In line with good corporate governance practice, YLI had issued the Notice of its 27th AGM and Annual Report to the shareholders more than 28 days before the AGM.
 Each item of special business included in the notice of meeting is accompanied by explanation to facilitate an understanding of the proposed resolution so as to enable shareholders to make informed voting decisions at the AGM.
 The voting at the AGM was conducted though remote participation voting facilities.
 The outcome of AGM was announced to Bursa Malaysia Securities Berhad immediately and the proceedings of the AGM were subsequently uploaded to the Company's website.
+The minutes of the AGM recording of the general meeting will be made available at the Company's website within 30 business days after the conclusion of the AGM.